Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: ALP--photon oscillations

 where $\Delta_{a\gamma_i}=g_{a\gamma} B_{i}/2$ for $i=x,\, y$, $\Delta_{\gamma}=-\frac{\omega_{\rm pl}^{2}}{2\omega}$ and $\Delta_{a}=-\frac{m_{a}^{2}}{2\omega}$.
 We have neglected Faraday rotation and the QED birefringence effect, which are both negligible at X-ray energies.

-Due to the mixing by $\Delta_{a\gamma_i}$, a photon beam of energy $\omega$ that is linearly polarised along the $i$-direction looses a fraction of $P_{a\gamma_i}(\omega)$ of its flux into ALPs, where $P_{a\gamma_i}$ denotes the `quantum mechanical' conversion probability calculated from \eqref{eq:EoM0}.
+Due to the mixing by $\Delta_{a\gamma_i}$, a photon beam of energy $\omega$ that is linearly polarised along the $i$-direction loses a fraction of $P_{a\gamma_i}(\omega)$ of its flux into ALPs, where $P_{a\gamma_i}$ denotes the `quantum mechanical' conversion probability calculated from Eq.~\eqref{eq:EoM0}.
 Throughout this paper, we refer to $P_{a\gamma}$ as the conversion ratio.
-In the bulk of this paper, we focus on the most transparent, `massive' regime where $m_a\gg\omega_{\rm pl}$, but the general conclusions hold for arbitrary ALP masses \cite{SM_massless}.
+In the bulk of this paper, we focus on the most instructive, `massive' regime where $m_a\gg\omega_{\rm pl}$, but the general conclusions hold for arbitrary ALP masses (see App.~\ref{App:massless}).
+This is not surprising, given that the mixing of ALPs and photons in an environment with constant plasma frequency is formally identical to the massive regime, and that the mixing for varying plasma frequencies results in well-understood, and typically mild, modifications to the calculations.

 Throughout this paper, we will be interested in the small mixing regime where this problem can be solved perturbatively in $g_{a\gamma}$~\cite{Raffelt:1987im}, resulting in the leading order transition amplitude